 After months of planning, starts, and stops, I finally made my solo sojourn to Palm Springs.
 I gotta be honest, it was a bit of a rocky start.
 The kind of rocky start that in the past would have made me doubt everything about this whole “dating yourself” enterprise.
 But I am committed to persevering beyond the rut.
 Yes, I made a few mistakes, but I stuck with it.
-In return, I had a fabulous solo vacation, and based on my successes, and my failures, I figured out a few beginner’s rules to vacationing alone.
+In return, I had a fabulous solo vacation and based on my successes, and my failures, I figured out a few beginner’s rules to going on vacation alone.

 One of the best things about traveling alone is that you get to make it all about you.
 No sharing a room with a friend who can’t sleep unless the thermostat is at 70 degrees leaving you scrounging around for extra blankets.
 You can happily pop that sucker up to 80 (which I absolutely did) and sleep naked.
 No having to collectively decide on a restaurant that everyone likes and can afford, you can be as miserly or extravagant as you desire.
 You can let the TV play all night, or keep it off your entire trip, and if you do choose to have it on, you can watch as much Real Housewives as you want.